-- College Administrators
+College Administrators

 - Program Directors and Deans

-- Faculty
+- Faculty Advisors

-- Athletic Director and coaches
+- Athletic Director, Assistant Athletic Director and Coaches

+- Campus Security Officers

 This publication provides information about on and off-campus resources and is made available to all SPSCC community members.
 Some listed resources are not designated crime reporting entities and actual crimes should be reported to the SPSCC Campus Security Department.
 This aids in providing timely warning notices to the community and ensures inclusion in the annual crime statistics.
 For example, a crime that was reported only to the Thurston County Crisis Clinic would not be included in the SPSCC crime statistics.
 SPSCC Campus Security sends a request each year to local law enforcement authorities asking them to provide crime logs for our geographic area for inclusion in the annual disclosure of crime statistics, when they deem it appropriate.